-I am booking tickets, researching and generally getting pretty excited about our upcoming Winter Workshop in Japan in February.
-I wanted to know what to expect, so I spoke with the Sony Alpha award-winning photographer Andy Yee who will lead the workshop, to get a couple of tips on how to take the best photos in a winter wonderland.
+Tickets are booked, schedule completed and we are generally getting pretty excited about our upcoming Winter Workshop in Japan in February.
+I spoke with the Sony Alpha award-winning photographer Andy Yee who will lead the workshop to get a couple of tips on how to take the best photos in a winter wonderland.

 You know you are going to be in the cold for extended periods of time.
 The first thing you will want to do is look at the weather forecast and check conditions.
 Prepare both your clothing options and camera equipment suitably before you head out.

 I usually thrown my lens hoods into the bottom of the draw and not thought twice about them again.
 However, you will want to bring them out for snowfall.
 They will keep most of the snowflakes from floating into your front element and blurring your shot.
 A small umbrella can also be incredibly useful when shooting with a tripod.
 In saying this, they will not guard them all, so best to have a high-quality microfiber cloth on hand too.

 Camera metering modes expose for mid-grey by default, this is great for most photography, but when we are in the snow there is a lot of snow, and snow is white.
 If you shoot as your camera suggests, you will find you images become grey and muggy.
 In the snow we want it to appear its proper white colour.
 Overexpose your image by a stop or two or be ready to correct it in post-processing.

 Having frozen hands is not going to help you operate your camera.
 Gloves which you do not have to remove entirely, but let you uncover your fingertips are the way to go in the cold conditions.
 There are a few options for photography winter gloves, but Freehands are a reliable recommendation www.freehands.com